 Tuberculosis (or TB) is caused by a bacterium called Mycobacterium tuberculosis.
 Every year, there are more than ten million new cases of TB globally and about two million people die from the disease, with about one-third of deaths due to drug resistance.
 Remarkably, 75% of TB cases occur in developing countries.
-In Viet Nam, TB is one of the top ten causes of death and the most common fatal infectious disease with an increasing number of drug resistant cases every year.
-There are many challenges to controlling TB, especially in resource limited countries.
+In Vietnam, TB is one of the top ten causes of death and the most common fatal infectious disease with an increasing number of drug-resistant cases every year.
+There are many challenges to controlling TB, especially in resource-limited countries.

 Our major research interests are:

-Transmission, Resistance and Tolerance: Modern Beijing strains of M. tuberculosis have increased significantly in Vietnam recently and shown greater transferrability and high virulence in our studies.
+Transmission, Resistance and Tolerance: Modern Beijing strains of M. tuberculosis have recently increased significantly in Vietnam and shown greater transferability and high virulence in our studies.
 We are using geographic and phylogenetic analysis of clinical isolates, together with cellular biology, to understand disease transmission and mechanisms of drug resistance and tolerance.
 We are also developing methods for rapid diagnosis of drug resistance using whole genome sequencing directly in clinical samples.

-Our current active studies:
+Our currently active studies:

 - Prospective observational study of the host and bacterial determinants of outcome from multi-drug resistant pulmonary TB